-C4 Fabrication Rock Sliders 4Runner Full Review and Install – 5th Gen 4Runner
+C4 Fabrication Rock Sliders Install and Overview on 5th Gen 4Runner

 After looking at the step a little closer in detail, we felt that these sliders are a better fit for our 4Runner that will actually use them (and, I really wanted them).
 On another note, my girl forgot to order the plates that bolt on top of the sliders (well see how they work without).